mrinalcs/mrinalcs.github.io/_posts/2024/2024-06-12-one-way-anova-in-r.md

 ---
-title: One way ANOVA in R Programming
+title: One way ANOVA in R
 description: "How to perform an ANOVA test in R to compare means, check assumptions, and interpret results."
 tags: [r-programming,stat,analysis]
 ---